1. HOME

 Do not edit or censor your words

-Picking the best material from your brainstorm notes
+2. Pick the best material from your notes

-Next you will pick the best of these ideas and organize them into the 5 sections of the template below.
-This will give your speech a logical structure: a clear beginning, middle and end.
+Now pick the best of these ideas and organize them into the 5 sections of the speech template below.
+This will give what you say a logical structure: a clear beginning, middle and end.

 Obviously, the tone: whether the speech is laugh-out-loud funny, wryly amusing, sentimental or heartfelt and sincere, is something you'll decide for yourself.
 That's governed by the stories and ideas you choose to share and the language you use to express them.